yshui/picom/README.md

 To report issues with the new backends, please state explicitly you are using the new backends in your report.

+## Rename

+### Rational

+Since the inception of this fork, the existence of two compton repositories has caused some number of confusions.
+Mainly, people will report issues of this fork to the original compton, or report issues of the original compton here.
+Later, when distros started packaging this fork of compton, some wanted to differentiate the newer compton from the older version.
+They found themselves having no choice but to invent a name for this fork.
+This is less than ideal since this has the potential to cause more confusions among users.

+Therefore, we decided to move this fork to a new name.
+Personally, I consider this more than justified since this version of compton has gone through significant changes since it was forked.

+### The name

+The criteria for a good name were

+0. Being short, so it's easy to remember.
+1. Pronounceability, again, helps memorability
+2. Searchability, so when people searches the name, it's easy for them to find this repository.

+Of course, choosing a name is never easy, and there is no apparent way to objectively evaluate the names.
+Yet, we have to solve aforementioned problems as soon as possible.

+In the end, we picked `picom` (a portmanteau of `pico` and `composite`) as our new name.
+This name might not be perfect, but is what we will move forward with unless there's a compelling reason not to.

+### Migration

+Following the [deprecation process](https://github.com/yshui/compton/issues/114), migration to the new name will be broken into 3 steps:

+1. All mentions to `compton` will be updated to `picom` in the code base. `compton` will still be installed, but only as a symlink to `picom`.
+When `picom` is launched via the symlink, a warning message is printed, alerting the user to migrate.
+Similarly, the old configuration file names and dbus interface names will still be accepted but warned.
+2. 3 major releases after step 1, the warning messages will be prompted to error messages and `picom` will not start when launched via the symlink.
+3. 3 major releases after step 2, the symlink will be removed.

+The dbus interface and service names are unchanged, so no migration needed for that.

 ## Change Log

 See [Releases](https://github.com/yshui/compton/releases)